 The Group will continue to position itself to capture the growth in demand for Bangkok’s commuting solutions both via organic growth from the increase in ridership, accommodating capacity increases as well as a thematic shift from “roads-to-rail” transportation by partaking in the Government plan to increase the size of Greater Bangkok’s mass transit network to 515 km by 2029 or other rail-based concessions envisioned in Thailand.

-Subsequently, contracts for an additional 95.3km of new rail mass transit lines have been secured; Northern and Southern Green Line extensions (from Mo Chit to Khu Khot and Bearing to Kheka, respectively) in March 2017 as well as the Pink Line (from Khae Rai to Min Buri) and the Yellow Line (from Lad Prao to Sam Rong) in June 2017.
-BTS’s Network coverage will increase by approximately 2.6 times from its current size (50.7km) to 133.4km.
-In the next 2-3 years when all these lines become operational, Mass Transit revenue is expected to increase significantly.
+Subsequently, BTSG secured contracts for an additional 95.3km of new rail mass transit lines including the Northern and Southern Green Line extensions (from Mo Chit to Khu Khot and Bearing to Kheka, respectively) in March 2017, as well as the Pink Line (from Khae Rai to Min Buri) and the Yellow Line (from Lad Prao to Sam Rong) in June 2017.
+BTS’s Network coverage will increase by approximately 2.5 times from its current size (53.9km) in the next two to three years when these lines become fully operational.
+Mass Transit revenue is expected to increase significantly.